Haripriya9851/Yelp-Restaurants-Topic-Modelling---NLP/README.md

 # Difficulties encountered

 While working on this, I faced very less difficulty .
-Thanks to Helper functions and clearly laid out steps!

-File creation in Google drive folder from Colab

-This is my first time working on google colab so creating a file in drive's root path worked for me but file creation inside a folder was not working for me.
+1. **File creation in Google drive folder from Colab** : This is my first time working on google colab so creating a file in drive's root path worked for me but file creation inside a folder was not working for me.
 I'm not sure if it's doable!
 Now, i created everything in my root directory and moved it to desired folder manually.
 Would Appretiate your guidance on how to create file in folder using colab Pydrive code! :)

-Finding Fair topic:

-After implementation of LDA, there were many synonymns that were bundled together as a topic that made no sense for a "topic".
+2. **Finding Fair topic:** After implementation of LDA, there were many synonymns that were bundled together as a topic that made no sense for a "topic".
 So, looking for a meaningful topic was time consuming.
 Enjoyed it though.

-Finding "Right" approach for analysing pos and neg topics:

-Final part of pos and neg topic analysis on any resort made me examine attentively on the right approach to do this practise.
+3. **Finding "Right" approach for analysing pos and neg topics:** Final part of pos and neg topic analysis on any resort made me examine attentively on the right approach to do this practise.
 Intially thought, it would be reasonable to generate topics based on all reviews that i had for selected hotel.
 But, it didn't capture the main problem that dissatisfied customers faced.

 So, i changed the approach by filtering selected hotel's reviews based on polarity score as positive and negative.
 Then Building LDA model on these small review datasets capured the root cause of dissatisfaction of customers.